JMD1986/model_skeleton_project/README.md

 Who lives at “6439 Zetta Hills, Willmouth, WY”?
 Do they have another address?

-`Address.find_by street: '6439 Zetta Hills'` give's us a user_id of 40.
+`Address.find_by street: '6439 Zetta Hills'` gives us a user_id of 40.
 If we enter

 `User.find_by id: 40`